Ezelu/roqqu/README.md

 >
 > Voila!, your web app is now powered up and ready!

+### ADDED FEATURES
+> Orderbook's data is consumed from binance's API
+>
+> CandleSticks real-time data is also streamed from binance's API using websockets

 ### MINOR ISSUES
 > Incomplete Icons and SVGs from the Design, Had to use other icons in replacement
 >
 > Not responsive and mobile friendly as I was required to achieve that from the task
 >
-> Didn't use candlestick charts as I didn't have enough data to stimulate and generate that
+> CandleSticks are not Updated in Realtime as I didn't have enough time to implement that before the deadline

 Live Link: